 Airports subject to Canadian Aviation Regulations must provide wildlife management training to employees assigned to that task, at least every 5 years.

-FES provides training in wildlife management that meets the regulatory requirements of Transport Canada and ICAO.
+FALCON provides training in wildlife management that meets the regulatory requirements of Transport Canada and ICAO.
 These courses have been offered since 1998.

 The scope of our training courses responds to all types of airports (international, regional, military, etc.), and various types of professionals such as firemen, supervisors, airport managers, air-traffic controllers, maintenance crews, pilots.